nens/threedi-docs/source/h_computational_grid.rst

 There are several options to couple the 1D and the 2D domain (see Section :ref:`onedee_flow`).
 All options for the coupling allow for a fully integrated computation, which means that the full 1D and 2D systems are solved as one.

 The 1D domain of the computational grid uses a staggered grid, just like the 2D domain (see the figure below).
-Volumes and water levels (or pressures) are defined at calculation points.
-Discharges and velocities are defined at velocity points in between the calculation points.
+Volumes and water levels (or pressures) are defined at calculation nodes.
+Discharges and velocities are defined at velocity points in between the calculation nodes.

 .. figure:: image/b1_1d.png
    :figwidth: 400 px